pingcap/docs-dm/en/replicate-data-using-dm.md

     ./dmctl --master-addr 172.16.10.71:8261
     ```

-3. Run the following command to start the data replication tasks.
+3. Run the following command to start the data migration tasks.

     ```bash
     # `task.yaml` is the configuration file that is edited above.